Tirosint vs Levothyroxine: The Case for Switching Thyroid Medication

-Below I've also included some frequently asked questions that I receive from patients regarding Tirosint, if your questions weren't answered above they should be answered below.
+Below I've also included some frequently asked questions that I receive from patients regarding Tirosint.

-If you have any other questions or comments please leave them in the comment section below as I check these frequently and I want to keep the conversation going.
+If you have any other questions or comments please don't hesitate to leave them in the comment section below as I check these frequently and I want to keep the conversation going.